medialab/xan/docs/cmd/transform.md

     $ xan transform surname 'upper'

-For a quick review of the capabilities of the script language, use the --cheatsheet flag.
+For a quick review of the capabilities of the expression language, check out the `xan help cheatsheet` command.

-If you want to list available functions, use the --functions flag.
+For a list of available functions, use `xan help functions`.

 Usage:
     xan transform [options] <column> <expression> [<input>]
-    xan transform --cheatsheet
-    xan transform --functions
     xan transform --help

 transform options: